Call us: 651-291-7263

 Poorly Secured Cargo

 Cargo must be properly secured to ensure that a driver’s route is as smooth and safe as possible.
-If a truck is overloaded or loaded incorrectly, an accident can occur at the loading team’s fault.
+If a truck is overloaded or loaded incorrectly, a lost-load truck accident can occur at the loading team’s fault.

 When a car accident occurs, liability is pretty cut and dry.
 In most cases, the other driver is the only party responsible for the accident.
 This is not the case with commercial truck accidents.
 With truck accidents, multiple parties can be liable.